 He is described in the legal directories as “a formidable advocate”; with “first-class advocacy skills” who “comes up with extremely clever points” and has an ability to “present practical legal solutions that not only win you the battles, but also the war.” “ He shows tenacity in fighting his client’s corner and has the ability to swiftly produce forceful oral rebuttals.”
 “An extremely persuasive advocate, who brings considerable intellectual capacity and endless energy to cases; “can eat documents for breakfast” and has a “formidable reputation in Asia Pacific as an arbitrator and counsel”.

 Recommended as a leading practitioner by the most recent editions of The Legal 500 UK (six areas of practice), Chambers UK (three areas of practice), Legal 500 Asia-Pacific (three areas of practice), Chambers Asia (three areas of practice), and Chambers Global (three areas of practice).
-Eight of these recommendations are Band 1 rankings.
+Nine of these recommendations are Band 1 rankings.
 Named by Legal Week as one of ten Stars at the Bar for 2012.

 - What others say

 - Recommended by The Legal 500 UK as a leading practitioner in six areas of practice: Civil Fraud, Commodities, Energy (Band 1), International Arbitration (Band 2), Shipping and VAT.

 - Recommended by Chambers UK as a leading practitioner in three areas of practice: Civil Fraud, Energy and Natural Resources, and Indirect Tax.

 - Recommended by The Legal 500 Asia-Pacific as a leading practitioner in three areas of practice: Commercial – International Arbitration (Band 1); Energy – International Arbitration (Band 1); Shipping – International Arbitration (Band 1).